berrak/mcu_c_code_styleguide/README.md

 ### Recommended names used for C++ class and functions/methods

 The file name (e.g., with `basictimers.h`) defines the class name.
-The class name and constructor is camel cased with no lowercase first prefix.
+The class name and constructor is `CamelCased` with no lowercase first prefix.
 The in-class private methods or functions are all in `lowercaseCamelCase()` for best readability.

 ```cpp
 class BasicTimers {